Glutathione is an antioxidant produced in cells. It’s comprised largely of three amino acids: glutamine, glycine, and cysteine.

 2. May improve psoriasis

-A small study indicated that whey protein, when given orally, improved psoriasis with or without additional treatment.
+A small indicated that whey protein, when given orally, improved psoriasis with or without additional treatment.
 Whey protein had been previously demonstrated to increase glutathione levels.
 Study participants were given 20 grams as an oral supplement daily for three months.
 Researchers stated that more study is needed.

 3. Reduces cell damage in alcoholic and nonalcoholic fatty liver disease